Your Guide to Implantable Cardiac Monitors

 Medications to Avoid Before the Procedure

-• Blood Thinners: If you're on blood thinners, your doctor may instruct you to stop them a few days before the procedure to reduce the risk of bleeding.
+• Blood Thinners: If you are on blood thinners, your physician may instruct you to stop them a few days before the procedure to reduce the risk of bleeding.
 This decision is made on an individual basis and will depend on your specific circumstances.

 What to Bring to the Surgery Center

-• Identification and Insurance Information: Bring a valid ID and your insurance card(s).
+• Identification and Medical Insurance Information: Bring a valid ID and your medical insurance card(s).

-• List of Medications: Include all prescription medications, over-the-counter medications, and dietary supplements you are currently taking.
+• List of Medications: Include all prescription medications and dosages, over-the-counter medications, and dietary supplements you are currently taking.

-• Emergency Contact Information: Have the name and phone number of a family member or friend who can be contacted if necessary.
+• Emergency Contact Information: Have the name and contact information of a family member or friend who can be reached if necessary.
+Please note: Someone will need to drive you home and stay with you for 24 hours after the procedure.

 What to Expect After the Procedure